stvp/templebars/README.md

 //= require_tree ../templates
 ```

-Your template file names must be suffixed with the ".handlebars" or
+Your template file names must be suffixed with the ".js.handlebars" or
-".hbs" extensions in order for Templebars to handle them.
+".js.hbs" extensions in order for Templebars to handle them.

 ## Using templates